victordurco/victordurco/README.md

 - ✍ You can find my projects here [portfolio](https://github.com/victordurco?tab=repositories)
 - 🌱 I’m currently GraphQl and new architectures (microservices)
 - 💬 Ask me about ...
 Anything
-- ⚡ Fun fact: i love phone calls  (and none of my friends like it)

 ### Talk with me :